just1ngray/pyfig/README.md

 # pyfig

-A Python configuration system that's powerful enough to meet complex requirements, while being simple enough so new contributors can confidently make changes without worrying how to get everything setup.
+A Python configuration system that's powerful enough to meet complex requirements, while being simple enough so new contributors to your software can confidently make changes without worrying how to get everything setup.

 ## Features